CocoButtersquash/boto_things/README.md

-### Collection of DEVOPS Related Things
+### Collection of boto code

-This Repo contains things I am testing to be usd in the cloud.
+The aim of this repo is to supply a reusable project which contains structured and well written code to be used with other boto projects